Court Approves Vital Financial Support To Help Youngster ‘To Realise His Full Potential’

 "The school overseen by the council could have supervised the autistic child better which may have prevented Jack from being tipped from his chair.

 "Jack will be likely to need help for the rest of his life and the settlement is based on expert medical evidence about his potential future needs.
 Hopefully it will give the family peace of mind that he will now receive the help he needs to realise his full potential."
-Rebecca Maddock - Associate Solicitor
+Rebecca Maddock - Senior Associate

 After the accident, as well as his hearing loss, Jack’s head was badly bruised and swollen and he suffered persistent vomiting and a noticeable change in his behaviour and mood.
 Now 11 years old, Jack attends a mainstream school but will need counselling and treatments in the future because of his head injury and hearing loss.